On this page you will find answers to commons questions, such as - how to join, CPD requirements, membership certificates, and more.

 Continuing support is very important for vulnerable clients.
 Therapists must apply their professional judgement and refer to their insurers and, where applicable, their employers.
 You should also speak to your supervisor if you are unsure about working remotely.

-We advise you to speak directly with your organisational member, supervisor, and/or modality college.
+We advise you to speak directly with your organisational member and/or supervisor.

 We offer full clinical members the option to take a sabbatical for up to one year.
 During this time, your name will not appear on our National Register, and your records will be kept dormant until you reactivate your membership.